Search

 Industry award recognition

-The Gosforth Depot project has received numerous industry accolades .
-These include: Rail Business Awards - Infrastructure Project and Station Excellence – Winner; Rail Business Awards -Supplier & Contractor Excellence - Shortlisted ; CIHT awards - Infrastructure award - Highly Commended; Construction News Awards - Regeneration Project of the Year - Shortlisted; Global Light Rail Awards – Vision of the Year – Shortlisted; National Transport Awards - Shortlisted; and the National Rail Awards – infrastructure achievement of the year – Shortlisted.
+The Gosforth Depot project has been entered into numerous industry awards.
+It has been recognised as follows; Rail Business Awards - Infrastructure Project and Station Excellence – Winner; Rail Business Awards -Supplier & Contractor Excellence - Shortlisted ; CIHT awards - Infrastructure award - Highly Commended; Construction News Awards - Regeneration Project of the Year - Shortlisted; Global Light Rail Awards – Vision of the Year – Shortlisted; National Transport Awards - Shortlisted; and the National Rail Awards – infrastructure achievement of the year – Shortlisted.